Peter Yeadon worked in a diverse assortment of

 Yeadon is a licensed professional architect in the

-State of New York, and is a partner at Decker Yeadon LLC in New York City.
+State of New York, and is the founder of Yeadon Space Agency in New York City.
 He

 is a member of the American Institute of Architects.